Viscount Bennett High School: History

 Viscount was intended primarily as an academic school; students who pursued a technical education attended Western Canada, which at the time was a composite school.
 The first principal was Hugh Wallace Bryan (1905–1996), who held the post until 1969.
 Viscount's first graduating cohort was the Class of '59.
 Famed television journalist Peter Kent, who was in Viscount's Class of '61, described the school's atmosphere in the early days as being "like Rydell High in the movie Grease, with pretty cheerleaders and a few guys lucky enough to have a car."
 In addition to academics, the school had a strong athletics programme that from 1964 to 1975 was led by future Vanier Cup champion and Canadian Football Hall of Fame inductee Peter Connellan.
 Former Calgary Stampeders lineman George Hansen (1934–2017) also served as a teacher and football coach.
-The school's music programme was led from 1955 to 1969 by Roy B. Dow, who then served as principal from 1969 to 1976.
+The school's music programme was led from 1955 to 1969 by Roy Bert Dow (1931–2025), who then served as principal from 1969 to 1976.
 From 1958 to 1982 Viscount's choirs were directed by Marilyn Irma Perkins CM (1933–2003).

 Students at Viscount Bennett were mostly middle class and lived in post-war bungalows.
 The school also had a significant population of army brats whose fathers were stationed at nearby Currie Barracks.
 In wealth Viscount ranked second to Western Canada, which drew the majority of Calgary's upper class.
 Several Viscount graduates went on to prolific careers in politics, sport, and the arts.
 Alumni include two Mayors of Calgary and a Leader of the Official Opposition.
 A number of elite junior hockey players attended the school.
 Viscount alumnus and former NHL player Garry Unger, who played for the Calgary Buffaloes during high school, said, "the teachers at Calgary's Viscount Bennett High School did not make any big deal about the players on the Buffaloes."